mvune/hocklubs-app/README.md

 + IOS

 ## About
-This app was primarily built for educational purposes and is (therefore?) not available in Play Store nor App Store.
+This app was primarily built for educational purposes and is not available in Play Store nor App Store.